Things to do to get best performance from HBase

 If you plan to scan to entire HBase table or majority of it, probably you are using HBase for wrong purpose.
 HBase is most efficient for reading a single row or a range of rows.

 If you are not using a filter against rowkey column in your query, your rowkey design may be wrong.
 The row key should be designed to contain the information you need to find specific subsets of data.

 When creating external tables in Hive / Impala against HBase tables, map the HBase rowkey against a string column in Hive / Impala.
-If this is not done, rowkey is not used in the query and entire table is scanned.
+If this is not done, rowkey is unused in the query and entire table get scan.

 Carefully evaluate your query to check if it will result in rowkey predicates.
 Use of “LIKE” against rowkey column does not result in rowkey predicate and it results in scanning entire table.

 Obvious question for a developer will be ‘How do I know whether I am writing correct query against a table’?
 This can easily answered by using “Explain Plan” feature in Hive / Impala to evaluate query behavior.

 Why is compression important –

 Disk performance is almost always bottleneck in Hadoop clusters.
 This is because Hadoop and HBase jobs are data intensive, thus making data reads a bottleneck in overall application.
 By using compression, the data occupies less space on disk.
 Thus, the process of reading data must take place on smaller, compressed data size.
 This leads to increased performance of reads.
 On the other hand, with compression comes the need to un-compress the data after reading and this results in increase in CPU load.